 An established supply chain strategy enables a firm to deploy associated contingency plans efficiently and effectively even while facing disruption.
-An effective strategy must continuously be reevaluated and consider geopolitics, economics, natural disasters and more to ensure the firm continues to thrive come what may.
+An organization that ensures risk mitigation will routinely conduct supply chain evaluation.
+Such an evaluation updates data and developments in a select gropu of categories that include geopolitics, economics, natural disasters and more.

 Ask “what if” questions about your supply chain, like “what if a key supplier goes offline for a few weeks?”
 This will help you assess what points in your supply chain could pose threats to your business.
 Remember that the best supply chain strategy is one you can accomplish.
 Make your “what if” questions specific, not general; practical, not conceptual.
 Include elements of the process, technology, organization, control philosophy, and metrics.
 Think through the details.
 It’s not enough to say that you want to employ global sourcing, for example; to implement the strategy, you must specify the components, the countries, and the suppliers to carry out your supply chain strategy.